slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Powerful people give freely, buying influence rather than things.

+Hints:

-We learn complex behaviors via continuous reinforcement, in which the desired behavior is reinforced every time it’s performed.
+- We learn complex behaviors via continuous reinforcement, in which the desired behavior is reinforced every time it’s performed.
 After the behaviour is learnt, continuous reinforcement becomes intermitent reinforcement.
+- Instead of punishments extingue rewards.

-However, the people who love you most can care less about how much money you make or what gifts you can send them.
+- The people who love you most can care less about how much money you make or what gifts you can send them.
 What they really want is your presence and attention.

-### On punishments

-Extintion of rewards is more effective.

-Punishment only works near the situation that cause it, triggers a fight-or-flight response and renders people aggressive and inhibits the ability to learn new and better responses.